hoangphucseiza/hoangphucseiza/README.md

 # Hello, guys! 👋

-My name's Nguyễn Hoàng Phúc.
-I am interested in technology and enjoy researching, analyzing, and developing software projects.
-Currently, I am a student at the University of Information Technology, majoring in Information Systems.
-I am eager to further develop myself in the future and gain experience in various new environments.
+I am a software engineer and I want to gain practical knowledge and experience.
+Additionally, I want to experience a professional working environment and develop myself further in the future.

 ## Contact me